 In order to undertake this degree apprenticeship, you will need to be currently in full-time employment (minimum 30 hours a week), spending at least 50% of your time in England.
 You will need to be in a relevant role and your employer must be willing to support you through the programme.
-In order to search for degree apprenticeship roles with local employers, please see www.gov.uk/apply-apprenticeship
+Search for degree apprenticeship roles with local employers.

-The apprenticeship will run approximately over two and a half years with 20% of the time being spent at University and 80% in clinical practice.
+The apprenticeship will run approximately over two years plus 1 month for EPA.
+A minimum of 20% of the apprenticeship will be spent off the job with the employer or in University and the rest of the time will be spent in clinical practice.
 Apprentices will be expected to work the shift pattern in place within the clinical area they are working in.

 English language requirements